donmccaughey/C-evo-x/docs/_posts/2019-01-12-c-evo-x-goals.md

 Delphi has a very small development community these days.
 C# has never gained wide acceptance outside of the Microsoft world.
-I'm not a regular user of either language and while they're both fine languages (thanks [Anders][31]!), my personal preference and interest lies elsewhere.
+I'm not a regular user of either language and while they're both fine languages (thanks [Anders][31]!), my personal preferences and interests lies elsewhere.

 [31]: https://en.wikipedia.org/wiki/Anders_Hejlsberg